N-class blimp: Design and development

 The follow-on and larger AEW blimp was the ZPG-3W, the largest non-rigid airship built to ever enter military service.
 It was used to fill radar gaps in the North American early-warning network during the Cold War between the Contiguous Barrier and the Inshore Barrier.
 The popular name for the ZPG-3W was Vigilance.
 The ZPG-3W was unique in that the huge antenna for the early warning radar was enclosed inside the helium-filled envelope.
 Four airships were delivered to the U.S. Navy.

 The first flight of the ZPG-3W was in July 1958.
 The envelope of the blimp was used as a radome for the 42 ft radar antenna, thus providing the airship with a clean aerodynamic shape.
 The airship was 403 ft long and was almost 120 ft high, containing some 1,500,000 cubic feet (42,450 cubic meters).
 The endurance time of the airship could extend for days.
 This model of the N-class blimp was the largest non-rigid airship ever flown.

+Newsreel of the maiden flight of the ZPG-3W.

 The ZPG-3W Vigilance was the last of the airships built for the U.S. Navy.
 The July 6, 1960, crash of a Lakehurst-based airship east of Long Beach Island killed 18 sailors, a loss that added pressure on the program.
 The Navy subsequently decommissioned its airship units at NAS Glynco, Brunswick, Georgia, and at Lakehurst on October 31, 1961.
 On August 31, 1962, the last two ZPG-3W ships made a ceremonial last flight over Lakehurst — the base log noted, "This flight terminates operation of non-rigid airships at Lakehurst," Steingold said.

 The specially designed and built AN/APS-70 Radar with its massive 42 ft internal antenna was the best airborne radar system built for detecting other aircraft because its low frequency penetrated weather and showed only the more electronically visible returns.
 A large radome on top of the envelope held the height-finding radar.

 In 1986, a ZPG-2W envelope was used for the construction of the Piasecki PA-97 Helistat.
 On 1 July 1986, the PA-97 crashed immediately after liftoff on a test flight, killing one of its pilots.